grant-mullinax/legacynet/README.md

 and calculates the latitude and logitude of each headstone automatically based on the associated world file.
 The user can then export this data to GeoJSON format and into a SQLite database.

+This project won Best in Show in the Fall 2020 UCF Senior Design Showcase.

 Created by:
 Alec Kerrigan, Nick Evans, Maleah Jamieson, Grant Mullinax, Nicolas Soto